 Table 1-7 shows the control flow for notification synchronization mode, which does not use the fetch-and-compare processes used in standard mode.
-For more information, see "Configuring Notification Mode" on page 173.
+For more information, see Configuring Notification Mode on page 174.

-TABLE 1-2.
-Standard Modify
+Table 2: Standard Modify

-- 1. Detect change from the change log table on the source. - 2.
-Fetch the entry or table rows from affected tables on the source. - 3.
+- 1. Detect change from the change log table on the source. - Fetch the entry or table rows from affected tables on the source.
 Perform any mappings and compute the equivalent destination entry by constructing an equivalent LDAP entry or equivalent table row. - 4.
 Fetch the entry or table rows from affected tables on the destination. - 5.
 Diff the computed destination entry and actual destination entry. - 6.
 Apply the minimal set of changes to the destination to bring it in sync.

-TABLE 1-3.
-Standard Add
+Table 3: Standard Add

 - 1. Detect change from the change log table on the source. - 2.
-Fetch the entry or table rows from affected tables on the source. - 3.
-Perform any mappings and compute the equivalent destination entry by constructing an equivalent LDAP entry or equivalent table row. - 4.
+Fetch the entry or table rows from affected tables on the source. - Perform any mappings and compute the equivalent destination entry by constructing an equivalent LDAP entry or equivalent table row. - 4.
 Fetch the entry or table rows from affected tables on the destination. - 5.
 The entry or table row does not exist on the destination. - 6.
 Create the entry or table row.

-TABLE 1-4.
-Standard Delete
+Table 4: Standard Delete

 - 1. Detect delete from the change log table on the source. - 2.
-Fetch the entry or table row from affected tables on the source. - 3.
-Perform any mappings and compute the equivalent destination entry by constructing an equivalent LDAP entry or equivalent table row. - 4.
-Fetch the entry or table row from affected tables on the destination. - 5.
-The entry or table row exists on the destination. - 6.
-Apply the delete on the destination.
+Fetch the entry or table rows from affected tables on the source. - Perform any mappings and compute the equivalent destination entry by constructing an equivalent LDAP entry or equivalent table row. - Fetch the entry or table rows from affected tables on the destination. - The entry or table row exists on the destination.

-TABLE 1-5.
-Standard Delete After Source Entry Was Re-Added
+Table 5: Standard Delete After Source Entry Was Re-Added

 - 1. Detect delete from the change log table on the source. - 2.
 Fetch the entry or table rows from affected tables on the source. - 3.
-Entry still exists on the source. - 4.
+The entry or table row exists on the source. - 4.
 Delete request is dropped.

-TABLE 1-6.
-Standard Modify After Source Entry is Deleted
+Table 6: Standard Modify After Source Entry is Deleted